Historic England Listing:

 Clandon Park Estate, West Clandon, Guildford, Surrey

 This historic view, down the avenue from Clandon House, was obviously taken prior to Lord Onslow's Great Grandfathers time.
 It was an earlier version !
-It looks mature and complete, undamaged by the storms and so the Henchley Gates would have been visible at the end of the avenue.
-Unfortunately, once restored, it has been confirmed that the Merrow Park and Ride Car Park will now be visible.
+It looks fairly mature and complete, undamaged by the storms and so the Henchley Gates would have been visible at the end of the avenue if viewing the avenue from the West front of Clandon House.
+Unfortunately, once undergrowth has been removed and the avenue restored, it has been confirmed that the Merrow Park and Ride Car Park would be visible.
 The Merrow Park and Ride has been screened, carefully designed and built well, however, it does impact on the Grade 11 Listed Parkland of Clandon Park as it is in such close proximity and it is of a good size.
-One of the reasons why the current Lord Onslow wishes to plant a raised area (a Capability Brown style landscaped hillock) is to create a Clandon Park Arboretum on the south & west boundary so as to screen the Merrow Park and Ride Car Park from view.
+What exactly does this mean ?
+Well, it simply means that once the briars and other unsightly undergrowth has been removed from the line of sight around the avenue, it will Impact adversely the primary view from the (currently) Grade 1 historic property Clandon House that sits just beyond the South East corner boundary of Clandon Park.
+Clandon House (National Trust) is in separate ownership to Clandon Park (The Earl of Onslow).
+One of the reasons why the current Lord Onslow wishes to plant a raised area (a Capability Brown style landscaped hillock) is to create a Clandon Park Arboretum on the south & west boundary so as to screen the Merrow Park and Ride Car Park from this view.
 There is no doubt that it is likely that this important Park and Ride Car Park will need to grow in size in the not so distant future as it is helping to keep cars in Guildford town to a minimum.
 Lady Onslow, a pilot, recently flew down the line of the avenue of trees and can confirm that the Park and Ride is directly in line of sight down the avenue from Clandon House.
 So here is the dilemma.
 If Clandon Park does not build a raised landscaped hillock and plant its Arboretum on it, as soon as the historic avenue of trees is restored, all that will be seen down the restored avenue of trees is the large new roundabout and the busy Merrow Park and Ride Car Park.
-The restoration of this avenue is underway so Clandon Park is inviting feedback from its neighbours prior to the main scrubbing out of unwanted undergrowth and brambles.
+The restoration of this avenue is now planned to proceed in the next 12 months so Clandon Park is inviting feedback from its neighbours (National Trust) prior to the main scrubbing out of unwanted undergrowth and brambles.
 This is a very important opportunity for the National Trust to work with the Earl of Onslow to create a beautiful view down this ancient feature.
-A landscape specialist, who is arguably the Worlds leading authority on the landscape style adopted by Capability Brown, is currently considering this forward thinking and exciting initiative.
+A landscape specialist, who is considered the Worlds leading authority on the landscape style adopted by Capability Brown, is currently presenting plans for this forward thinking and exciting initiative.

 This image shows a mature Beech Avenue.
 Creating a new Beech Avenue at Clandon Park, for future generations to enjoy, will be a very exciting project.
 The challenge to choose the correct individual specimen trees and ensure planting conditions and protection for these trees is provided for the future is now our main concern.